YassineK22/Redux-demo/README.md

 ## Three Principles

 - Maintain our application state in a single object which would be managed by the Redux store
 - To update the state of your app, you need to let Redux know about that with an action.
-Not allowed to directly update the state object
+Not allowed to directly update the state object.

 This is a action in code
 ```JAVA
 {